|

 In

-Hindsight, I should have looked for the new
+Hindsight, I wish I had looked for the new

 pulled the rug out from under me.